By Maayan Jaffe-Hoffman/JNS.org

 He estimates the anti-Muslim hatred increasingly being employed by the far-right is a proxy for its longstanding racism and anti-Semitic ideologies.

-In France, for example, there were 806 anti-Semitic hate crimes against Jews in 2015, as reported by the Jewish Telegraphic Agency (JTA).
+In France, for example, there were 806 anti-Semitic hate crimes against Jews in 2015, according to news reports.
 While attacks against Muslims tripled in volume, the total was only 400, half the number of attacks committed against Jewish people and property.

 “The far-right parties claim they want to defend Europe’s Judeo-Christian heritage and foundations,” said Hafez.
 “This is a game.”